 Critical Care Nurse School & Certification

 How Long Does it Take to Become a Critical Care Nurse?

 What Degree Do You Need to Be a Critical Care Nurse?

 Becoming a Critical Care Nurse requires comprehensive education and work experience.
 Critical Care Nurses must have a talent for various medical procedures, communication, management, and attention to detail.
 As with most nursing professions, becoming a Critical Care Nurse begins with becoming a Registered Nurse.

 To become licensed a Registered Nurse, prospects must complete an associate or bachelor’s degree and pass the NCLEX-RN examination.
 A Master of Science in Nursing or a Doctoral degree is required to become a Critical Care Nurse.

 Here is a closer look at the necessary steps to becoming a Critical Care Nurse:

 1. Earn a BSN Degree

-Obtaining an accredited nursing degree is the first step towards becoming a Critical Care Nurse.
-Your BSN degree combines the fundamentals of nursing theory with actual hands-on clinical practice to develop knowledge of a wide variety of different medical procedures.
+The first step to becoming a Critical Care Nurse is to obtain an accredited nursing degree.
+Your BSN degree combines the fundamentals of nursing theory with hands-on clinical practice to develop knowledge of various medical procedures.

 2. Pass the NCLEX-RN Certification Examination